 Auto accidents can change your life and the lives of loved ones.
-The emotional trauma, physical injuries, and financial hardships can be crippling without the proper legal guidance.
+Emotional trauma, physical injuries, and medical expenses can be crippling without the proper legal guidance.
 At The Mabra Firm, our Dallas car accident lawyers provide compassionate and dedicated legal services to everyone injured in an accident around metro Dallas.
 The National Center for Health Statistics reports that about 40 million people experience personal injuries every year that require medical assistance.
 Of those incidents, about 5.5 million resulted in car accidents.

-That is because motor vehicle crashes are some of the most common injuries people face.
+This is because motor vehicle crashes are some of the most common injuries people face.
 It is common for victims of negligence to contact a personal injury law firm and file a claim.
-When they do, a vast amount of questions surface about the legal system and how things work.
+When an accident victim does file a claim, they have a vast amount of questions about the legal system and how things work.

 No doubt, filing a claim comes with many twists and turns.
-If you have questions about your accident, look no further.
-Our auto accident lawyers have the answers to your most frequently asked questions here.
+If you have questions about your accident, look no further than the Mabra Law Firm.
+Our auto accident lawyers in Dallas County have the answers to your most frequently asked questions.
 Let’s get started with learning exactly what you need to do after an auto accident.